C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * A means of selecting which of a given product's images will be used as its "Bestseller" image.
 * Dedicated lower-resolution images to use as thumbnails on the Products page in order to reduce time and data spent loading them, and a corresponding field in the Product model to designate it.
 * Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.
+* Implement conditionals to hide the audio player on products without audio samples.

 #### Known Bugs
 * Firefox Browser-specific issues: